mgrignoli/mgrignoli.github.io/src/content/blog/lecture6.md

 5. **Consumer Appeal:** Apple's focus on the consumer market could bring AR and mixed reality experiences to a broader audience, making it more accessible and attractive to everyday users.

-However, it's essential to consider potential challenges, such as privacy concerns, adoption barriers, and competition, that Apple's improved HoloLens may face in the future.
+However, it's essential to consider potential challenges, such as privacy concerns, adoption barriers, and competition, that Apple's Vision Pro may face in the future.

-In summary, while the BlackBerry faced challenges due to its reluctance to innovate, limited ecosystem, and market focus, Apple's improved HoloLens has the potential to succeed by leveraging Apple's strengths in design, ecosystem integration, and consumer appeal.
+In summary, while the BlackBerry faced challenges due to its reluctance to innovate, limited ecosystem, and market focus, Apple's Vision Pro has the potential to succeed by leveraging Apple's strengths in design, ecosystem integration, and consumer appeal.
 Nonetheless, the success of any new input device relies on addressing user needs, privacy concerns, and market dynamics.